-HIST 312RENAISSANCE AND REFORMATION (3)
+HIST 312 RENAISSANCE AND REFORMATION (3) Prerequisites: HIST 101-102.

-Prerequisites: HIST 101-102 or consent from instructor.
 This course presents the flowering of art, literature, music, and science; the emergence of the sovereign state; and the religious crisis of the sixteenth century.

-HIST 322EUROPE SINCE 1914 (3)
+HIST 322 EUROPE SINCE 1914 (3) Prerequisites: HIST 101-102.

-Prerequisite: HIST 101-102 or consent from instructor.
 In this course the diplomatic approach is utilized with emphasis on the interaction of the major European nations (and the United States after World War II) as they deal with the realignment of power after World War I, the rise of Nazism, the expansion of Communism into Eastern Europe after World War II, the emergence of the European Union, and the fall of the Berlin Wall.

-HIST 323GREEK CIVILIZATION (3)
+HIST 323 GREEK CIVILIZATION (3) Prerequisites: HIST 101-102.

-Prerequisites: HIST 101-102 or consent from instructor.
 This consideration of all phases of Greek achievement places special attention on intellectual and artistic accomplishments and Greek historical writing.

-HIST 324ROMAN CIVILIZATION (3)
+HIST 324 ROMAN CIVILIZATION (3) Prerequisites: HIST 101-102.

-Prerequisites: HIST 101-102 or consent from instructor.
 This course is a survey of Rome's political, social, economic, and cultural history as a background for our culture today.

-HIST 330AMERICAN MILITARY HISTORY (3)
+HIST 330 AMERICAN MILITARY HISTORY (3) Prerequisites: HIST 101-102.

-Prerequisites: HIST 101-102 or consent from instructor.
 This course is a survey of the military in American history from the Revolution to the present.

-HIST 333THE CIVIL WAR AND RECONSTRUCTION (3)
+HIST 333 THE CIVIL WAR AND RECONSTRUCTION (3) Prerequisites: HIST 101-102.

-Prerequisites: HIST 101-102 or consent from instructor.
 This course examines the period 1850-1877 including the causes and consequences of the war, the major battles, the changes in political parties, and the attempt to provide constitutional protection for the freedmen.

-HIST 336AMERICAN SOCIAL HISTORY (3)

-Prerequisites: HIST 101-102 or consent from instructor.
-This course is an examination of the experience of Americans in such social contexts as family, work, and leisure from the Colonial period to the present.
+HIST 336 AMERICAN SOCIAL HISTORY (3) Prerequisites: HIST 101-102.
+This course is an examination of the experience of Americans in such social contexts as gender roles, family, work, and leisure from the Colonial period to the present.
 The impact of historical factors on American attitudes and lifestyles are of particular interest.